Understanding leasing financial loss cover

 Acquiring a new vehicle is always an important step in a motorist's life.
-All the more so when they have the opportunity to benefit from advantageous systems such as leasing.
+All the more so when they have the opportunity to benefit from advantageous systems such as the leasing.
 This type of financing allows you to benefit from a car without having to buy it outright.
-In general, you can choose between three types of leasing: long-term leasing, leasing with purchase option and medium-term leasing.
+In general, you can choose between three types of leasing: the Long-term rentalthe Hire with Purchase Option and the Medium-term rental.

-What's more, leasing now accounts for around 47% of new car registrations, demonstrating the importance of this type of financing within the automotive sector.
+What's more, today there are approximately 47% of new car registrations which are leased which shows the importance of this type of financing within the automotive sector.

-However, when a problem occurs with your car, the situation is always delicate, but how does it work with a leased vehicle?
-Financial loss cover, specially designed to reimburse leased vehicles that have suffered a loss, is just one of the solutions that can help more than one motorist.
-So if you'd like to find out more about this coverage and the others that exist, stay with us - the rest is for you!
+However, when something goes wrong with your car, it's always a tricky situation, but what happens with a vehicle that's not in use? leasing ?
+Financial loss cover is specifically designed to reimburse vehicles damaged by leasing is just one of the solutions that can help many motorists.
+To find out more about this guarantee and the others that exist, stay with us - the rest is for you!

 Table of contents